DMLGuide/DMLGuide.github.io/examples/GN.md

 // replicate results with controls in Table 1, column (4). reg A198new sd_EE v104_ee settlement_ee polhierarchies_ee loggdp, robust
 ```
-fsdf
 </details>

-## Extended model
+## Robustness check

 A useful robustness check is to ask whether the results with controls are sensitive to the assumption that the controls enter linearly.
 DML can help answer this question.
 Below we estimate the model with controls using DML and the partially-linear model (PLM).
 The specification is very simple to start: we keep the assumption that the controls enter separately, but drop linearity.

 The estimation procedure takes the following steps: